annivel/LEGO_TAF/README.md

   - Selenoid
 ###  Design Patterns

-Project created on two main methodologies as Page Object and Page Factory.
+Project created on the base of the two methodologies as Page Object and Page Factory.

 ### Testing
 The main goal of Lego project was functional and GUI testing which verifies valid work of the tested registration form, website's elements, buttoms and referensies.